fccsdigitalchina/digital-china/README.md

 # Digital China
-A list of digital things related to the field of Chinese studies curated by Kwok-leong Tang, the Digital China Fellow of [the Fairbank Center for Chinese Studies](https://fairbank.fas.harvard.edu/).
+A list of digital things related to the field of Chinese studies curated by Kwok-leong Tang, the Digital China Fellow of [the Fairbank Center for Chinese Studies](https://fairbank.fas.harvard.edu/) and Yuan-Heng Mao, Ph.D.
+Candidate of EALC, Harvard University.
 The list loosely follows the ["Awesome List"](https://github.com/sindresorhus/awesome) style.
 You are welcome to email your suggestions for change to [Kwok-leong](mailto://kwokleongtang@fas.harvard.edu).

 Thanks to the contribution from [Sharon Domier](https://twitter.com/SharonDomier), [Christopher](https://twitter.com/chrisdecou), [Susan Finder](https://twitter.com/SPCmonitor), [Jeff Tharsen](http://home.uchicago.edu/~jcarlsen/index.html), 劉杳(Liu Yao)